revelfire/revelfire.github.io/about.md

 * Getting you from 0 to 80%
 * Training/collaborating with staff to enable you to move forward independently

-For more information check out our main website at http://revelfire.com
+For more information check out our [main website](http://revelfire.com)

 ### Contact me